BPI helps businesses and organizations achieve “triple bottom line” performance using Lean and Six Sigma

 - We have over 20 years of experience combining both Lean and Six Sigma methods together for effective outcomes.

 - We care about sustainability and the “triple bottom line” of people, planet and profit (not just profit).
-BPI is a Certified B Corporation and member of 1% for the Planet.
+BPI was the first Lean Six Sigma consulting firm to become a Certified B Corporation, and we are a member of 1% for the Planet.

 - We explain concepts in a simple way that makes people enjoy trying a new approach, and want to practice what they learn.